Public Buses converted into COVID-19 Bus Transporters (COMET MAXI)

 Project History

 Information regarding the collaboration was first shared on 25 April 2020, in a Facebook post by Temasek Holdings’ Chief Executive, Ho Ching, who then referred to buses as COVID-19 Bus Transporters.
-Initial photos show an SMRT MAN A22 undergoing conversion works, and the post mentioned that up to 50 buses will similarly be converted (comprising 20 buses in the first batch, and 30 buses in a later batch).
+Initial photos show an SMRT MAN A22 undergoing conversion works, and the post mentioned that up to 50 buses would similarly be converted (comprising 20 buses in the first batch, and 30 buses in a later batch).
 Converted buses are also re-registered as private buses.

 More updates came on 29 April 2020 in the form of edits to the original Facebook post, including the revised name COMET MAXI, which stood for COVID-19 Multi-Passenger Enhanced Transporter.
 The “MAXI” differentiates these buses from other smaller passenger vehicles that were also retrofitted for patient transport, such as the COMET MIDI and COMET MINI.